José Manuel Albares

 José Manuel Albares Bueno (/es/; born 22 March 1972) is a Spanish politician and diplomat who has been serving as Minister of Foreign Affairs, European Union and Cooperation in the government of Prime Minister Pedro Sánchez since 2021.

-As a politician from the PSOE he was elected to the 15th Congress of Deputies in the 2023 Spanish general election from Madrid.
+As a politician from the Spanish Socialist Workers' Party (PSOE), he was elected to the 15th Congress of Deputies in the 2023 Spanish general election from Madrid.

 Early life and education

 Born in 1972 in Madrid, he was raised in a humble family from Usera.
 Albares earned a licentiate degree in Law from the University of Deusto and also a diploma in Business Sciences.

 Career in the diplomatic service

 As he joined the diplomatic career, Albares served as consul in Bogotá, as well as advisor in the Permanent Representation of Spain before the OECD.
 Key advisor of PSOE's Pedro Sánchez during the latter's first spell as party leader, Sánchez appointed Albares to a post in the Prime Minister Cabinet Office, once he became Prime Minister in June 2018: Secretary General of International Affairs, European Union, G20 and Global Security, with rank of Under-Secretary.
 Albares, who left then a post as cultural attaché in the Spanish embassy in Paris, was sworn in on 21 June.
 Affiliated to the PSOE's grouping in Paris, he was chosen as one of the drafters of the framework presentation for the party's 40th federal congress.
 Albares was appointed as Ambassador to France in February 2020 and to Monaco in May 2020.